 The Tatiana Bilba Estudio concentrates on understanding the structure and natural characteristics of the environment in order to translate its inflexible attributes into beautiful designs, using resources to create spaces in order to humanize them as a contribution to global capitalism which leads to cultural and economic development.

 Her studio was the first step in her journey to fame and prosperity.
 Her first recognized work was the exhibition pavilion in Jinhua Architecture Park that was completed in 2007.

 The project was the best amongst a Chinese led exhibition coordinated by Ai Weiwei (a Chinese artist) who selected a group of young architects from around the world to design and develop a large park organized by a network of pavilions and located in the shore of the Yiwu River, close to Shanghai.

 She has created diverse works which include the Botanical Garden in Culiacán, a master plan and open chapel for a Pilgrimage Route in Jalisco, a Biotechnological Center for a Tech Institution, a sustainable housing prototype that is built with 8,000 USD, and a funeral home.

-Most importantly, her efforts in the development of Mexico’s sustainable housing has been really exceptional, this has brought about recognition from many angles.
+Most importantly, her efforts in the development of Mexico’s sustainable housing has been really exceptional, this has brought about the recognition from many angles.

-The various recognitions among others incudes the Global Award for Sustainable Architecture Prize in 2014, she was named the Emerging Voice by the Architecture League of NY in 2009, Recipient of the Kunstpries Berlin in 2012.
+The various recognitions among others includes the Global Award for Sustainable Architecture Prize in 2014, she was named the Emerging Voice by the Architecture League of NY in 2009, Recipient of the Kunstpries Berlin in 2012.

 She is not only pursuing her dreams but also pursues development through her unique impact.